oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 # Summary

 This feature allows the administrators to maintain the snapshots of a Gluster volume.
-Administrator can create, list, delete, start, stop and restore to a given snapshot.
+Administrator can create, schedule, list, delete, start, stop and restore to a given snapshot.
 Gluster volume snapshot provides an online crash consistency mechanism for the Gluster volumes.
 The volume snapshots provide a point in time view of the volume.
 In a case of inconsistency, these snapshots could be used to restore the volume to a consistent stage.
 The snapshots are also a mechanism of volume backup for future references.

 Using this feature, an admin can take scheduled or unscheduled snapshots of and thereby backup a Gluster volume.
 This also provides a check-point in time to restore to, if and when necessary.